yyrichy/scheduleit/README.md

 We felt like finding the right courses to take as a UMD student was often confusing and frustrating.
 Reading through the major website, scrolling through the endless prerequisites and requirements.
 That's why we wanted a tool to help inspire and guide us students on finding the best, tailored schedule for them.

 ## What it does
-Testudo Match is a website where students can input their schedule wants using natural language (e.g. I want machine learning and database classes), find the most interesting "matches"
+Testudo Match is a web application designed to help students at the University of Maryland efficiently plan their class schedules.
+By leveraging natural language processing, students can input their schedule preferences in plain language, such as "I want machine learning and database classes."
+The application then processes these inputs to find the most relevant and interesting course "matches" for the students.

 ## How we built it
 ### 🧠 Vector-Based Search